-Parameters action - The single action to add to the MultMultNone SID namespace.
-For instance, s3:ListAllMyBuckets add_by_list_of_actions (db_session, supplied_actions)
+- action The single action to add to the SID namespace.
+For instance, s3:ListAllMyBuckets - sid_namespace MultMultNone by default.
+Other valid option is "SkipResourceConstraints"

-- db_session SQLAlchemy database session - arn_list Just a list of resource ARNs. - access_level "Read", "List", "Tagging", "Write", or "Permissions management" - conditions_block Optionally, a condition block with one or more conditions add_wildcard_only_actions (db_session, provided_wildcard_actions)
+- db_session SQLAlchemy database session - arn_list Just a list of resource ARNs. - access_level "Read", "List", "Tagging", "Write", or "Permissions management" - conditions_block Optionally, a condition block with one or more conditions add_by_list_of_actions (db_session, supplied_actions)